av4625/tradfri_colour_cycle_animation/README.md

 - [ ] Make it turn on the light and start the animation if the lamp is off
 - [ ] Let the user change brightness and turn off the lamp while the animation is on
+- [ ] Allow the user to turn on another animation while one is currently running by stopping the first and starting the second.